BlossomiShymae/RiotBlossom/README.md

 ```

 Now we can create a service class in the `Services` namespace that will contain an instance of RiotBlossom.
 Note the use
-of the injected `IHttpClientFactory`. o.o
+of the injected `IHttpClientFactory`. ovo
 ```csharp
 public interface IRiotBlossomService
 {